 Treatment for your TMD will be completely tailored to your particular needs.
 Night guards are one of the most common options.
 The custom-fit device will go over your teeth to retrain your facial muscles and prevent jaw clenching.
 Your dentist may also recommend lifestyle changes, often in conjunction with a night guard.
 For example, you may want to eat a soft diet for a few weeks, giving your jaw a chance to rest and heal.
 It may also help to avoid chewing gum and improve your posture.
 Once pain starts to subside, you can begin to reintroduce other foods.

 In some cases, patients may require more extensive treatment.
 If you have missing or worn teeth, other parts of your jaw will bear much more of the force of your bite.
 This shift can disrupt your jaw alignment, placing strain on the TMJs.
 Restorative treatments can redistribute the pressure so that it falls evenly across all of your teeth.
 Dental restorations, such as crowns, bridges, and dental implants, are some of the most common solutions.
 In rare cases, you may require surgery.
-If you have particularly severe TMD, we can refer you to an oral surgeon and collaborate in your entire treatment process.
+If you have any TMD symptoms, we can refer you to an oral and facial pain specialist and collaborate in your entire treatment process.

 With our outstanding care, you can enjoy an aesthetic smile and a life free of chronic pain.